A Wellington school has been named in a list of primary schools where anonymous individuals claim they experienced sexual abuse.

 “Our priority is, and always will be, the well-being and safety of our school community.”

-In 2022, the charity released their Schools and Universities List, which named the schools where anonymous individuals say they had experienced sexual abuse.
+In 2022, the charity released their Schools and Universities List, which named the institutions where anonymous individuals say they had experienced sexual abuse.
 It launched its 2025 Primary Schools List last Saturday.

 A spokesperson from Everyone’s Invited said: “In total, 1,664 primary schools across the UK and Ireland have been named on our website by our survivor community.
 This list shines a light on the stark reality: rape culture is endemic in primary school.